6 Factors Family Court Judges Consider When Awarding Child Custody

 Divorce involves couples splitting assets, sharing debts, and may also entail deciding which parent gets custody of the children.
 It is advisable for parties to a divorce case to avail the services of experienced lawyers for child support who can take the necessary steps to strengthen and fight their case.
-At 123 Divorce Company, we’re a team of affordable child custody lawyers that provides comprehensive support at every step of child custody case, whether the client is contesting a joint custody case in Texas, or wants full custody of their child.
+The law firm is a team of affordable child custody lawyers that provides comprehensive support at every step of child custody case, whether the client is contesting a joint custody case in Texas, or wants full custody of their child.
 Though factors vary from case to case, there are some common factors that judges consider while awarding custody.
 In this post, we discuss some such considerations.
 Take a look.

 1. Child’s Age